Main Page Content

 Who can walk in the May commencement ceremony?

-The Application for Graduation must be completed in order to be eligible to walk in the Commencement ceremony and to have your name included in the Commencement Program.
+Since students will be receiving a blank diploma cover and tassel during the commencement ceremony, ALL potential graduates from Spring, in addition to those graduates from the previous Summer, Fall, and Winter semesters, are given the opportunity to attend the commencement ceremony.
+Students must complete the Application for Graduation in order to be eligible to walk in the Commencement ceremony and to have your name included in the Commencement Program.
 Students must also indicate on their application if they wish to attend (or not attend) the Commencement ceremony so that the College Bookstore and the Office of Conferences and Events, who coordinate Commencement, can make the necessary arrangements.
 Check the Commencement website, usually available in March, for the Commencement Program deadline date.

 - Undergraduate students — completion of a minimum of 84 credit hours

-- Graduate students — completion of a minimum of 21 credit hours
+- Graduate students completing degree — completion of a minimum of 21 credit hours

 |All Requirements completed by the end of:||Deadline to Apply for Graduation:||Degree Awarded Effective:||Attend Commencement Ceremony in:|